-Many of us were taught at an early age that anger is a negative emotion and should be suppressed.
-While there are destructive ways to express one’s anger, it can be a constructive and healthy emotion if managed properly.
+There are destructive ways to express one’s anger.
+But it can also be a constructive and healthy emotion if appropriately managed.
 This basic, natural feeling serves as a warning sign that something is not right in our environment.
-What’s more, it is considered part of the brain’s fight-or-flight response to a perceived threat.
+Anger serves as an important part of the brain’s fight-or-flight response to a perceived threat.

-Anger becomes unhealthy when combined with substance abuse.
-The addict uses drugs and/or alcohol as a means to suppress the unpleasant feeling; however, the anger is merely exacerbated, resulting in further use of substances to cope.
+Addiction turns substance use into the primary form of anger management.
+Anger is always unhealthy and dysfunctional when combined with substance abuse.
+The addict uses drugs and/or alcohol as a means to suppress the unpleasant feeling.
+But the anger is merely exacerbated.
+This requires further use of substances to cope.
 This vicious cycle must be addressed in addiction treatment.

-The fact is everyone gets to decide how angry he or she wants to be and how long it is going to last.
+Everyone gets to decide how angry he or she wants to be.
 Anger can be controlled.
-Because the human body cannot distinguish between a physical and emotional threat, the physiological responses are the same: shallow breathing, high blood pressure, clenching of the jaw, sweating, hot flashes, grinding of the teeth and accelerated heart rate, to name a few.
-The goal in addiction recovery is to teach the addict or alcoholic to acknowledge these warning signs before exploding.
+The human body cannot distinguish between physical and emotional threats.
+Both result in similar symptoms.
+These include shallow breathing, high blood pressure, clenching of the jaw, sweating, and accelerated heart rate.
+In addiction recovery, we teach the addict or alcoholic to acknowledge these warning signs before exploding.

-At MARR in Atlanta, clients acquire new life skills, including how to deal with anger without the use of drugs or alcohol.
-They learn healthy ways to manage this intense emotion, such as talking it over with another person, exercising, pausing and praying.
-The anger is confronted and controlled in a positive manner.
+At MARR in Atlanta, clients acquire new life skills like anger management.
+They deal with anger without the use of drugs or alcohol.
+They also learn healthy ways to manage this intense emotion.
+These include talking it over with another person, exercising, pausing, and praying.
+In short, our clients learn to confront natural feelings of anger positively.